 This Library Guide offers valuable resources to support your studies, including:

-To access the online library resources click on the LIRN logo
+To access the online library resources, click on the LIRN logo

-Then choose your school (Fortis, SPSON, DCN, ASC)
+Choose your school (Fortis, SPSON, DCN, ASC)

 Log in using your student email and password